 Lauren Highsmith is a PhD student in English.
 Her interdisciplinary research explores issues, concepts, and phenomena of (Black) (popular) American culture; intersections between literature and music; ethics; and (African) American literature.
 Her broader research interests include African American Studies, Performance Studies, Black Feminism, Critical Philosophy of Race, Popular Culture Studies, and Media Studies.

-As an intern at ECDS, Lauren is currently helping to record and edit videos for Regina Bradley’s Outkasted Conversations series.
+As an intern at ECDS, Lauren is currently helping to record and edit videos for the OutKasted Conversations series founded by Dr. Regina N. Bradley.
 She hopes to continue to be involved in projects that build a (digital) archive of African American culture and discuss issues about/significant to the African American community and other communities of color.
 Lauren is also currently interested in using digital scholarship to create creative conversation projects about popular music and its creators.

 Elizabeth Sajewski is a doctoral student in Environmental Health Science studying the environmental drivers of infectious disease.
 Her research focuses on waterborne enteric pathogens and population disease dynamics, with particular interest in the use of mathematical models and spatio-temporal analyses to investigate disease dynamics and simulate the impact of public health interventions.